 Research

 During early stages of embryogenesis, the developing central nervous system (CNS) appears strikingly conserved across vertebrate species.
-By the end of gestation, however, the vertebrate CNS has diverged dramatically, giving rise to an extraordinary diversity of species-specific morphologies and functions.
+By the end of gestation, however, the vertebrate CNS has diversified dramatically, giving rise to an extraordinary range of species-specific morphologies and functions.

 What drives the phylogenetic diversification of the vertebrate CNS?

-Neural progenitors are the architects of the CNS, controlling both the types of neurons and glia that are generated, as well as their numbers.
-The phylogenetically divergent properties of neural progenitors are therefore key drivers of species-dependent variations in the size and cellular composition of the vertebrate CNS.
+Neural progenitors are the architects of the CNS, controlling both the types and numbers of neurons/glia that are generated.
+The phylogenetically divergent properties of neural progenitors are therefore key drivers that diversify the size, shape and function of the vertebrate CNS.

-We aim to elucidate the unique properties of the human neural progenitor population, their underlying genetic factors, and their role in human development and disease.
+We aim to elucidate the unique properties of the human neural progenitor population, as well as their role in human development and disease.

 Projects